RobinVala2/senior-os/smail/README.md

 # Install requirements from the requirements.txt file
 pip install -r requirements.txt
 ```
-This program has been tested and optimized for use with Python versions 3.11 and 3.12.
+This program has been tested and optimized for use with Python versions 3.11 and 3.12, and is intended only for Linux distributions.

 ## Configuration requirement for SMAIL
-Before initiating the email client, it is essential to generate configuration files utilizing the SGIVE app.
-This process entails inserting an email address and password, ensuring seamless functionality.
+To ensure proper functioning of the SMAIL email client, it is crucial to first generate configuration files.
+This can be done either by utilizing the SGIVE app or by launching the SMAIL application.
+While there is an option to use default settings with a preset email, it is highly recommended that you enter your own email address and password during this process.
 ### Password generation for SMAIL
-To connect to your Gmail account from a non-web environment, such as an SMAIL app, you'll need to generate an app password.
+To connect to your Gmail account from a non-web environment, such as SMAIL app, you'll need to generate an app password.
 Follow these steps to obtain the app password:
 1. Go to the Google account settings by visiting *Google Account*.